 If you want to get married in a venue other than a civil registration service, contact the civil registration service in that area.
+There will be an additional fee.
 The registrar might need to inspect the venue.

 Selecting a venue